The Emmanuel College campus has re-opened for living and learning for the Spring 2021 semester. FAQs will be updated on an on-going basis.

 Personal Grooming/Hygiene: Students are required to wear their face covering while navigating the bathroom.
 There are a variety of personal grooming/hygiene actions that may require removal of a face covering, such as showering, brushing teeth, shaving facial hair, etc.).
 If a student must remove their face covering in the bathroom for personal grooming/hygiene, they are required to stay at least six feet away from other students.
 Personal grooming/hygiene is only permitted in residence hall bathrooms.

 Building systems vary widely across campus.
 Emmanuel has followed guidelines to increase the amount of fresh air, ventilation, and exhaust for buildings with air conditioning.
 Some buildings have no air conditioning and can only be ventilated by opening windows.
 Our building systems are maintained on preventative maintenance (PM) schedules that include operational checks and filter changes.
-This PM work was completed during the summer.
-Prior to re-opening, building systems will be purged, checked and set to the normal operating settings for temperature and humidity, based on occupancy schedules.
+Building systems have been purged, checked and set to the normal operating settings for temperature and humidity, based on occupancy schedules.

 To be clear, it is our goal to remain open for the entire semester – unless we are mandated by the city or state to close due to public health conditions.
 In the extreme case that this must occur due to an increase in cases or isolation space being maxed out, we will be asking resident students to limit the number of items moved onto campus so we can have an efficient move-out process since no storage for student belongings will be available.